How to DIY your Wedding with Butterbee Flowers

 Ask yourself these questions, and write the answers down:

-- What’s our total budget for flowers?
+- What’s your total budget for flowers?
 (This should include flowers, materials such as ribbon and vases, delivery fees)

-- What pieces will we need?
-(Bridal bouquet, Groom boutonniere, Mother of the Bride corsage, flower girl head crown, reception centerpieces, arrangement for the bar, etc.)
+- What pieces will you need?
+Some examples are: Bridal bouquet, Groom boutonniere, Bridesmaid bouquets, cake flowers, Groomsman boutonnieres, Mother of the Bride corsage, flower girl head crown, reception centerpieces, arrangement for the bar, hair flowers

 - Who will be the flower design team?
 (Choose 5-10 people who will help make the arrangements)